McDevon/taxman-playdate/README.md

 ## Notes

-- This console port is a work in progress, and has still missing features, including audio support
+- This console port is a work in progress, and has still missing features, such as audio support
-- Many parts of the port are still hacky, including the image asset loading

 ## How to use